michael-rodriguez22/COURSE-modern-javascript-from-the-beginning/README.md

 - If inputs were invalid and accurate results could not be determined, an error message is briefly displayed to the page then hidden.
 If results were successfully calculated, the results section is then populated and displayed to the DOM.

+### Number Guesser

+- This page is the first project styled with Skeleton CSS, a really cool light-weight utility based CSS framework.

+- Users are able to guess a number between 1 and 10 up to 3 times.
+If an invalid number is provided, an error alert is displayed.
+Otherwise an alert with the guesses remaining / winning message / losing message is displayed.